Mokete-tech/citypulse-sa/VERCEL_DEPLOYMENT.md

 This guide provides step-by-step instructions for deploying CityPulse South Africa to Vercel.

+## New Features

+The CityPulse South Africa application now includes several enhanced features:

+### 1. Geolocation for Nearby Deals and Events

+- Users can see deals and events near their location
+- Distance calculation and sorting based on user's current position
+- Location-based search functionality with adjustable radius
+- Visual indicators showing distance to each deal or event

+### 2. User Accounts and Authentication

+- Enhanced user profiles with preferences and saved items
+- Social authentication options (Facebook, Google)
+- Mobile number authentication
+- Stylish tick buttons for reactions and saving items
+- User dashboard with personalized content

+### 3. Multiple Payment Methods

+- Credit/debit cards via Stripe
+- EFT/Bank transfer with account details
+- Mobile payment options (SnapScan, Zapper)
+- Instant EFT for immediate payment processing
+- Secure payment processing with confirmation

+### 4. E-Statements for Merchants

+- PDF generation with detailed transaction information
+- Date range selection for custom reporting periods
+- Detailed and summary statement options
+- Transaction categorization by type and status
+- Professional formatting with merchant branding

 ## Prerequisites

 - A Vercel account (sign up at [vercel.com](https://vercel.com))